 Yes.
-The observed data are consistent with the attenuation model in terms of the extent and magnitude of Sr-90 contamination.
+The observed data are consistent with the attenuation model in terms of the extent and magnitude of Sr-90 contamination in groundwater.

-No. The performance objective for this project is to achieve Sr-90 concentrations below the DWS of 8 pCi/L. There was one well exceeding this limit in 2010 (076-24).
+No. The performance objective for this project is to achieve Sr-90 concentrations below the DWS of 8 pCi/L. There were four wells exceeding this limit in 2011 (076-24, 076-415, 076-169, and 076-181).
 Therefore, the performance objectives have yet to be achieved.
 The removal of contaminated soils in 2002 addressed the predominate source of groundwater contamination.
-The groundwater plume continues to degrade due to natural attenuation (i.e., radioactive decay).
+The groundwater plume continues to degrade due to natural attenuation (i.e., radioactive decay and dispersion).

-There are no new recommendations for the Building 650 and Sump Outfall Strontium-90 Groundwater Monitoring Program.
-Maintain the current groundwater monitoring program.
+The following are recommendations for the Building 650 and Sump Outfall Strontium-90 Monitoring Program: